sfbrigade/sfbrigade.github.io/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🚀 Deploy

+On every commit to `main`, the static site is re-built using [Astro](https://astro.build) and then deployed to GitHub Pages using the [deploy.yml](.github/workflows/deploy.yml) workflow.
+Pull requests will trigger the build as well, so you can check for CI/CD issues, but the site will not be deployed.

+## 📦 Packages

+The `astro-icon` package is currently pinned to v1.1.1, due to an issue with [how it handles](https://github.com/natemoo-re/astro-icon/issues/249) the `viewBox` attribute.